nobodyisinocent/Amiga-BigBox-Picasso-Flicker-Fixer-graphic-board/README.md

 # Project files <a name="P3"></a>

 Sorry, no files available actually here.
 The Kicad project is finalized.
 I'll perhaps launch a production for some PCB.
-After assembling, if the board run fine, I put here the gerber files.
+After assembling, if the board run fine, I'll put here the gerber files.
 Please remember that it's a personnal projet, it's not for commercial purpose.